- What questions do you need to answer to help create a dream retirement?

 This article explains the concept of ‘today’s dollars’, and also highlights why allowing for inflation when planning for retirement ensures that you protect your desired standard of living when you retire.

-Note: Since 1 July 2017, you can transfer no more than $1.6 million into a superannuation pension account.
+Note: Since 1 July 2017, you can transfer no more than $1.6 million into a retirement phase account.
 For more information on this new rule, see SuperGuide article Retirement phase: A super guide to the $1.6 million transfer balance cap.

 What questions do you need to answer to help create a dream retirement?